 A healthy diet full of fiber and fresh foods keep the digestive tract moving and breath fresh.
 Citrus is great because it is high in Vitamin C, which inhibits bacteria growth and is a natural cleanser.
 Foods high in fiber encourage salivary flow, which breaks down and removes debris.
 An apple a day isn’t just for your total body health, apples are also known as nature’s toothbrush!

 A healthy digestive tract is key for a fresh mouth.
 Constipation, stomach ulcers, and acid reflux can all cause unpleasant odors to escape through the mouth.
 Check with your doctor if you are noticing a bad taste, regular heartburn or digestive irregularity.

 #4 Total Body Health

 Oral infections, including tonsil stones, are smelly in their own right.
 If you have a sore throat, try rinsing with Listerine or warm salt water.
 Certain systemic diseases, including cancer, can also cause bad breath.
-Get annual check ups with your doctor, and if you notice unusual symptoms make an appointment.
+Get annual check-ups with your doctor, and if you notice unusual symptoms make an appointment.

 #5 Dry Mouth

 When salivary flow isn’t adequate to remove debris, bacteria and food particles are left behind to cause halitosis.
 There are hundreds of medications that cause dry mouth, most notably are drugs that treat depression, some antihistamines, decongestants, and pain medications.
-If you mouth is dry make sure to get enough water, try Biotene and other dry mouth products and talk to your favorite dental hygienist.
+If your mouth is dry make sure to get enough water, try Biotene and other dry mouth products and talk to your favorite dental hygienist.

 C Read RDH